 As every investor knows, trading is not easy.
 It can be especially difficult for beginners who don’t yet have the experience of managing their risk and controlling losses.
-Traders can also experience other issues with their broker such as problems with deposits or withdrawals, or issues with executing their trades.
+Traders can also experience other issues with their brokers such as problems with deposits or withdrawals, or issues with executing their trades.
 If you do decide that trading is not for you, or if you have decided to switch brokers, then keep reading.
-In this guide we will show you how to close your Plus500 account, go over some of the reasons why you might want to and show you who you can trade with instead.
+In this guide, we will show you how to close your Plus500 account, go over some of the reasons why you might want to, and show you who you can trade with instead.

 Ready?
 Let’s get started.

 The simplest and most common reason is that you just don’t want to trade anymore.
 Maybe you suffered some losses and want to take a break, or maybe you don’t have the time to dedicate to mastering the markets.
 It does take time to become a consistently profitable trader and there is no way around that.

 Another common reason to close your Plus500 account is that they don’t offer the financial instrument you want to trade.
 Maybe there’s an exotic currency pair where you see an opportunity or a particular company’s stock you’d like to invest in.
 While Plus500 do offer a vast array of instruments to trade across many categories, they don't offer everything.

 Other reasons we hear about are problems executing trades and issues with deposits and withdrawals.
 Every broker should ensure your deposits and withdrawals are processed promptly and your trades are executed at the price you expect.
 We would always suggest speaking to Plus500 first, as problems do occur.
 If they keep happening regularly though then you absolutely should look at switching brokers.

 If you want to delete your account, you must contact customer service, who are likely to do their utmost to talk you into staying.
 To be sure the company takes you seriously, write an email clearly stating that you wish to terminate your account.